Orion98MC/Trout/README.md

 Trout
 =====

-TROUT is a Tiny ROUTer in PHP
+TROUT is a Tiny ROUTer in PHP.
 Use it to route HTTP requests to your PHP controller code.

 MOTIVATIONS: